 You've just finished a monster leg workout and now want to get your legs on the road to recovery in order to kick start some growth.
+What types of supplements can you use in order to help with the recovery process.

+After a hard and heavy workout, your body is in a state of mass havoc.
 You see, most of your nutrients have been used up in order to complete a hard workout.

-Your low on fuel (carbohydrates), your low on building material (protein), your low on protection (vitamins, minerals, and anti oxidants), and your low on water.
+You're low on fuel (carbohydrates), your low on building material (protein), your low on protection (vitamins, minerals, and anti oxidants), and your low on water.

 After a hard training session, the body is starting the repair and growth process of muscle tissue.
 It desperately needs nutrients in order to start the recovery process.